 "To explain these behaviors and attitudes, most of the immigrants use their own limited experiences with inner-city black Americans and the ready made cultural stereotypes that are prevalent in the mass media and that role off the tongues of white managers.
 Thus the immigrants compared their own hard-working, planning, friendly, upwardlystriving selves with the lazy, welfare-dependent, unfriendly, bitter black Americans."
-(Waters 1999: 138).
+1999, Mary Waters, Black Identities, p.
+138

-That is, Afro-Caribbeans were aware of their own framing as model and the framing of African Americans as lazy and undeserving and employed these narratives even when their experiences did not support them.
+That is, black immigrants were aware of their own framing as model and the framing of African Americans as lazy and undeserving that is present in the media and employed these narratives even when their experiences did not support them.
 White employers also made mention of contradictions.
-In particular a few described the ways in which their conception of Afro-Caribbeans as model did not always support their experiences.
+In particular a few described the ways in which their conception of black immigrants as model did not always support their experiences.
 Interestingly, these behaviors were not explained in terms of sociocultural pathology, but in terms of a benign ignorance.
+Waters observes,

-Waters observes, granted cultural or ethnic explanations for why they behave in a particular way.
+"... where American blacks are blamed for their lack of a work ethic and for not showing up to work on Mondays, the immigrants are often granted cultural or ethnic explanations for why they behave in a particular way.
 One manager explained that when new immigrants were late 'on island time' or did not show up for work when it rained, he understood that they just did not understand the 'American way of work,' and then cut them some slack."
-(Waters 1999: 121).
+1999, Mary Waters, Black Identities, p.
+121